read-write-web/rww-play/README.md

 The client certificate in `../eg/test-localhost.pem` contains exactly the private key given in the above cert as you can see by comparing the modulus and exponents in both representations.
-This is what allows the authentication to go through, using the (WebID over TLS protocol)[http://webid.info/spec/].
+This is what allows the authentication to go through, using the [WebID over TLS protocol](http://webid.info/spec/).

 ```bash
 $ openssl x509 -in ../eg/test-localhost.pem -inform pem -text